-An Educator Member is someone directly and significantly involved with an accredited graduateprogram in genetic counseling (e.g., professor, instructor, academic dean, clinical supervisor, or program leader).
+An Educator Member is someone directly and significantly involved with an accredited graduate-program in genetic counseling (e.g., professor, instructor, academic dean, clinical supervisor, or program leader).

-A Certified Genetic Counselor Member is someone who is certified by the American Board of Genetic Counseling and/or the Canadian Association of Genetic Counselors/Canadian Board of Genetic Counseling whose primary job focuses on genetic counseling.
+A Certified Genetic Counselor Member is someone who is certified by the American Board of Genetic Counseling and/or the Canadian Association of Genetic Counseling whose primary job focuses on genetic counseling.